jpulse-net/jpulse-framework/docs/site-navigation.md

 # jPulse Framework / Docs / Site Navigation Guide v1.2.5

-Complete guide to customizing site navigation in the jPulse Framework using deep merge and override patterns.
+Complete guide to customizing site navigation in the jPulse Framework using direct mutation and append mode.

 ---